pyta-uoft/website/index.md

 \"          \n          \ooo        \Uxxxxxxxx
 ```

-If a backslash character is not used to start one of the escape sequences listed above, you should make this explicit by escaping the backslash with another backslash.
+If a backslash character is not used to start one of the escape sequences listed above, we should make this explicit by escaping the backslash with another backslash.

 ```python
 print('This is a tab: \t')